-Activity 1.1: Specify as in initial work-plan
+Activity 1.1:

 - Brief description of activity (What will happen: Member State STE mission, study visit, training, work shop, etc.), how will it be implemented, by whom (clear share of responsibility MS/BC) and when.

 - Member State human resources needed.
 (Number of experts and man / days) - Beneficiary administration human resources.
 (Number of people and their home institutions) - other resources (translation, interpretation, training materials)